mtekman/org-mode-manager/README.md

 Assuming that the `_org` completion file has been correctly installed via the `install.sh` script, `org` should be able to provide autocompletion for filenames.

-e.g. Assuming that a file *fiction/anime/naruto.org* exists:
+e.g. If a file *fiction/anime/naruto.org* exists, then

 `org nar[TAB]` will expand to `org fiction/anime/naruto`